joone/loz/README.md

   ● apache2.service - The Apache HTTP Server
   ```

-- Detect GPUs in the system:
+- Detect GPUs on the system:
   ```
   loz "Detect GPUs on this system"
   00:02.0 VGA compatible controller: Intel Corporation Device a780 (rev 04)